Study towards a doctorate degree in nursing, midwifery or professional health studies on the only course of its kind in Scotland.

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

-Our Clinical Doctorate is the only one of its kind in Scotland, tailored to the needs of nurses, midwives and allied health professionals.
+Our Clinical Doctorate is the only one of its kind in Scotland, tailored to the needs of nurses, midwives and allied health professionals – UK wide and internationally.
 The course is practice-focused and has been designed to prepare you for leadership roles in the healthcare sector.

 Healthcare professionals on the course could include: nurses, midwives, dieticians, occupational therapists, physiotherapists, paramedics, speech and language therapists, podiatrists, sport psychologists and genetic counsellors.